PRICING AND SEASON INFORMATION

 We are also at the mercy of the weather.
 Too much rain and the berries can be ruined.
 Not enough rain and too much heat and the berries ripen faster than we can pick.
 Not enough heat and the berries won't ripen fast enough and we might have to close our fields for a day.
 Winter weather can also affect berries since the plants are perennials.
 We could have a harsh winter that could ruin some plants or a warm winter that doesn't allow the plants to reach a dormant stage which is important for growth the next season.

 Our strawberry beds are on a four-year rotation.
 We plant in April and that first year we do not harvest any berries.
 We will cut off all the plant's blossoms to ensure the plants grow large and establish a good root system.
 We will harvest the bed the second, third and fourth year.
 After the fourth year, we will till it under.
 With our rotation now, we plant a new bed of berries every other year.
-We currently grow around six acres of strawberries.
+We currently grow around eight acres of strawberries.

 Keep in mind that our strawberries have a much shorter shelf life than the berries in stores that were shipped across the country.
 However, we have a much better flavor and texture.
 Here’s some tips to keep your berries fresh: